marnix/MEPK/README.md

    The above idea makes sure that this property is checked by our proof verification algorithm.

+   Implementation idea for verification of abbreviations:

+    * Create `mepk.kernel.util.NoAbbreviationsProof` which is a wrapper around an arbitrary proof.
+This expands all the wrapped proof's abbreviations (in grounding, grounded, and justification `ProofStep`), and wraps the justification `Proof` again in a `NoAbbreviationsProof`.

+    * `Proof#verify()` then wraps itself in this way, and verifies the result using the current verification algorithm.

    An alternative is to introduce an 'abbreviation' proof step.
 That would make our verification algorithm simpler, but it makes it impossible to check the key property.